-You can customize mirroring by running scripts on the target at pre-defined points in the mirroring process.
 Scripts may contain any valid Windows command, executable, or batch file.
 The scripts are processed using the same account running the Double-Take service, unless you have identified a specific account through the server's properties.
-See Script credentials on page 66.
+See Script credentials on page 68.
 There are three types of mirroring scripts.

 - Mirror Start-This script starts when the target receives the first mirror operation.
 In the case of a difference mirror, this may be a long time after the mirror is started because the script does not start until the first different data is received on the target.
 If the data is synchronized and a difference mirror finds nothing to mirror, the script will not be executed.
 Specify the full path and name of the Script file. - Mirror Complete-This script starts when a mirror is completed.
 Because the mirror statistics may indicate a mirror is at 99-100% when it is actually still processing (for example, if files were added after the job size was calculated, if there are alternate data streams, and so on), the script will not start until all of the mirror data has been completely processed on the target.
 Specify the full path and name of the Script file. - Mirror Stop-This script starts when a mirror is stopped, which may be caused by an auto-disconnect occurring while a mirror is running, the service is shutdown while a mirror is running, or if you stop a mirror manually.
-Specify the full path and name of the Script file. - Arguments-Specify a comma-separated list of valid arguments required to execute the script. - Allow script to interact with desktop-Enable this option if you want the script processing to be displayed on the screen.
-Otherwise, the script will execute silently in the background.
-If you enable this option, the account running the script must have permission to interact with the desktop. - Delay until script completes-Enable this option if you want to delay the mirroring process until the associated script has completed.
+Specify the full path and name of the Script file. - Arguments-Specify a comma-separated list of valid arguments required to execute the script. - Allow script to interact with desktop-This option is no longer supported. - Delay until script completes-Enable this option if you want to delay the mirroring process until the associated script has completed.
 If you select this option, make sure your script handles errors, otherwise the mirroring process may never complete if the process is waiting on a script that cannot complete. - Test-You can test your script manually by clicking Test.
 Your script will be executed if you test it.
 If necessary, manually undo any changes that you do not want on your target after testing the script.